The64thGamer/cheeseepedia/content/wiki/cyberamics.md

 tags = ["Animatronic Shows"]
 categories = ["Pizza Time Theatre"]
 +++
-The ***Cyberamics* were a set of animatronics that were mass produced for Pizza Time Theatre restaurants from early 1979 to November 1983 and are still being used in stores to present day.**
+The ***Cyberamics*** were a set of animatronics that were mass produced for Pizza Time Theatre restaurants from early 1979 to November 1983 and are still being used in stores to present day.

 ## History

-The Cyberamics were first created in 1979 as an easier, cheaper animatronic to mass-produce, making sure all the locations are within budget and consistent between animatronic designs (since the original portrait bots were often made with several inaccuracies from location-to-location, like different colored vests, different shaped snouts and/or differences in the eye area).
+Cyberamics would be produced by Fantasy Forest, seen as early as January 18th, 1979, for the rapidly expanding company after the success of its first two prototype locations.
+The first location to recieve Cybers would be {{< wiki-link "Concord, CA (1975 Diamond Blvd)" >}}.
 These animatronics were originally built in house by Pizza Time Theatre Inc. until 1983.
 Newer stores that opened later on would reuse Cyberamics that were leftover from production or from closed stores until 1991 when Kinetix would manufacture them with the only changes being the addition of legs, Mr. Munch and Pasqually's arm mechs being changed to accommodate their keyboard and drum set respectively, the left arm swing of Chuck E. and Helen being connected to a cylinder rather than being connected to the body turn mechanism, and the eye turn mechanism was redesigned to have two cylinders instead of one cylinder with springs.
 Animation World would start making Cyberamics in 1993, until around 1995.
 The final store to open with Cyberamics would be {{< wiki-link "Mentor, OH (8000 Plaza Blvd)" >}} in 1998.

 ## Animatronics